Emrahnyc/ai-case-study/README.md

 ### Innovations

-* Omniverse 2022: The platform for developing OpenUSD applications for industrial digitalization and physical AI simulation.
+*   >Omniverse 2022 : The platform for developing OpenUSD applications for industrial digitalization and physical AI simulation.
-* Nvidia RTX, 2018: technology is computer graphics, ushering in a new generation of applications that simulate the physical world at unprecedented speeds.
+*   >Nvidia RTX, 2018: technology is computer graphics, ushering in a new generation of applications that simulate the physical world at unprecedented speeds.
-* AI, 2012 : transform any enterprise into an AI organization with full-stack innovation across accelerated infrastructure, enterprise-grade software, and AI models.
+*   >AI, 2012 : transform any enterprise into an AI organization with full-stack innovation across accelerated infrastructure, enterprise-grade software, and AI models.

 ### Competitors